Can Dogs Eat Cucumbers?

 Catch him eyeing your salad? 🥒

 Some dogs want nothing to do with vegetables, but others will eat pretty much anything — including your food.
-If your dog has ever wanted a bit of cucumber from your salad, you may have wondered if it’s OK to give to him.
+If your dog has ever wanted a bit of cucumber from your salad, you may have wondered: Can dogs eat cucumbers safely?

 It turns out cucumbers are actually super healthy for dogs!
 But there are some things you should know first.